Kids Kabin Young Volunteer and North East Young Charity Champion of the Year 2019

-Noor is 19 and has been a volunteer with Kids Kabin for three-and-a-half years.
-She lives on the Cowgate estate in Newcastle and is committed to giving local children positive opportunities and bringing the community together.
-She tells us about her experiences:
+From the Cowgate estate in Newcastle, Noor is committed to giving local children positive opportunities and bringing the community together.
+She told us about her experiences:

-Noor describes what she has seen and learnt at Kids Kabin:
+Noor described what she learned at Kids Kabin:

-I have learnt how to deal with a big group of children all of whom can be difficult and can be great.
-I’ve learnt how to communicate with children, gain their trust and build positive relationships with them.
+I learned how to deal with a big group of children, how to communicate with them, develop trust and build positive relationships with them.
 I’ve also realised that no two children are the same.
 They all have so much potential – you sometimes don’t see this on the street where they are all trying to impress their friends and are all acting the same.
 But if you give them the opportunity, they can do brilliant things.

 The best thing has been seeing kids growing up and developing their skills.
 One kid that had very little confidence could now run his own session.

-Noor also explains some of the challenges facing the community she lives in - and what she’s trying to do about it:
+Noor also explained some of the challenges facing her community - and what she’s been doing about it:

-There is a lot of anti-social behaviour in our area, especially on Friday and Saturday evenings, when teenagers have been drinking; they walk along the street, and are aggressive to children playing, and to adults who look at them – shouting and making racist and offensive comments.
+There's a lot of anti-social behaviour in our area, especially on Friday and Saturday evenings, when teenagers have been drinking; they walk along the street and are aggressive to children playing, and to adults – shouting and making racist and offensive comments.

-I hope that when I meet with children at Kids Kabin and work with them, they will realise that I am as normal as anyone else and that when they grow up they will be more tolerant of others.
+I hope that when I meet with children at Kids Kabin and work with them, they'll realise I'm as normal as anyone else and when they grow up they'll be more tolerant of others.